Daniel Beale: Biography

 Beale was also a member of the Associated Merchants Trading to the Northwest Coast of America, which owned the snow Iphigenia Nubiana, trading on this coast in 1788 and 1789.
 Other partners in the venture were John Meares, John Henry Cox, Richard C. Etches, John W. Etches, William Fitzhugh and Henry Land.
 Along with fellow Scotsman John Reid, Beale was also one of the owners of the Imperial Eagle, a vessel ostensibly belonging to the fictitious Austrian East India Company, which sailed under the flag of Austria.
 This allowed her to circumvent the trade monopoly then held by the East India Company.
 Beale was by this time the Prussian agent in Canton following his earlier appointment as consul.
 Beale organized the voyage of the Imperial Eagle when he returned to London from Canton on the HCS General Coote in August 1786.

 By 1797, Beale & Co. had become the biggest of the country traders, dealing with clients in Bombay, Calcutta and London, in Indian cotton, sandalwood, tin, pepper Chinese tea and silk as well as opium.
 His firm Beale & Co. seems to have been active in the opium trade between 1783-1793.

 In 1797 Daniel Beale left China to join Magniac & Co. in London and in 1800 the sole British firm in Canton is recorded as Reid, Beale & Co., formerly Hamilton & Reid, and in 1804 to become Beale & Magniac.

 Memorial

 Beale died in England in 1842.
 In the gallery of St Pancras New Church, London, there is a memorial to Thomas Beale of Fitzroy Square and of Millfield House Edmonton, Middlesex. formerly of Canton and Macao, "a most zealous promoter of the building of this Church and one of the original trustees."

-He was immortalised by the artist Jacques-Laurent Agasse in his painting Daniel Beale at his Farm at Edmonton with his Favourite Horse.
+He was painted by Jacques-Laurent Agasse in his painting Daniel Beale at his Farm at Edmonton with his Favourite Horse.

 Family

-In 1791 he married Elizabeth, the daughter of Paul Barbot of London.
-She died in 1830.

-They had a son, also named Daniel, who was born about 1798 and died on 4 January 1827 aged 29, as well as a younger brother, Thomas Beale, he had a daughter called Susanna Preston Beale (1806-1843) who married Charles Gonne, Lisbon wine merchant, and was Maud Gonnes grandmother, and a cousin, Thomas Chaye Beale.
+He is related to Susanna Preston Beale (1806-1843) who married Charles Gonne, Lisbon wine merchant, and was Maud Gonnes grandmother, and a cousin, Thomas Chaye Beale.